Non-Resident Tax Return

 What is a Self Assessment tax return?

 A Self Assessment tax return is a declaration of the income you have received during a tax year.
-For example the 2013/14 self assessment tax return covers the tax year ended 5 April 2014.
-Note the tax year begins on 6 April and end on 5 April.
+For example the 2017/18 self assessment tax return will cover the tax year ended 5 April 2018.
+Note the tax year begins on 6 April and ends on 5 April.

 The tax return will enable the HMRC to calculate how much tax you owe in the UK, or any rebates which are owed to you, from income you received during the tax year under review.